Steel-skull/DLEC/README.md

 # REPO IS A WORK IN PROGRESS

-Currently, Only the Colab works as I build out the full Repo it is in the ./colab folder
+the Colab fully works, it is in the ./colab folder

+I am rewriting the code to make it a usable app it "should" be funtional

 ### DLEC (Distributive Layer Expansion Curve)